Palehua Townhouses 2

 No analysis available

-I searched the remarks for phrases like 'laundry on each floor', 'laundry room on every floor', or 'floor-by-floor laundry'.
-The listings instead mention in-unit washer/dryer or a laundry area in individual units, but no indication of community laundry on every floor.
+Searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', or 'floor-by-floor laundry'.
+Multiple listings instead reference in-unit laundry or a separate laundry room in unit, but there is no evidence of community laundry on every floor.

 Strong building-level evidence for parking: MLS parking_features are populated on all 20 listings and the remarks repeatedly mention parking stalls/spaces (e.g., “2 open parking stalls,” “2 parking stalls,” “2 parking spots”).
 Multiple agents across listings describe parking in front of units and street parking nearby, indicating this is a consistent, building-level amenity rather than isolated or mis-entered data.